-The Parties agree to establish a joint management labor committee ("joint committee") consisting of members appointed by the Association and members appointed by the Committee to negotiate those provisions of the new educator evaluation regulations requiring negotiations for implementation in September 2013.
-The Parties understand that the Arlington Public Schools must implement the new Educator Evaluation System by the beginning of the 2013-2014 school year.
-The joint committee will meet at least monthly beginning in September 2012, with a goal of adopting, adapting or revising the DESE model contract language by February 1, 2013.
+The Parties agree to establish a joint management labor committee ("joint committee") consisting of members appointed by the Association and members appointed by the Committee to negotiate and update those provisions of the new educator evaluation regulations requiring negotiations.
 Agreements reached by this joint committee will be subject to ratification by the union membership and approval by the school committee.
 The Parties agree to incorporate any agreements reached as a result of such negotiations into this Agreement.